-Who will operate BHCs?
+Who operates BHCs?

 Why is this type of program necessary?

 Homelessness and the lack of available housing for extremely low-income populations are pressing issues for the City of San José and Santa Clara County.
 According to the U.S. Department of Housing and Urban Development's 2016 Homeless Assessment Report, Santa Clara County has:

 - The third-highest rate of unsheltered homelessness in the U.S.;